sotayamashita/ai-sandbox/experiments/advanced-rag-vision-cohere/README.md

 The system consists of the following key modules:

 - `knowledge_document`: Handles PDF-to-image conversion
-- `embedding_model`: Creates vector representations of images and queries
+- `embedding_model`: Creates vector representations of images and queries using Cohere's embed-v4.0 model
 - `vector_database`: Manages storage and retrieval of embeddings
-- `query_rewriting`: Improves queries for better retrieval
+- `query_rewriting`: Improves queries for better retrieval using Gemini
-- `query_retrieval`: Handles display of relevant images
+- `query_retrieval`: Handles display of relevant images, powered by Gemini for search
 - `answer_generation`: Generates answers using LLM

 ## Future Improvements